-- Loosen the 4 bolts so that the table extension can move freely.
-(Fig1) - Ensure the extension ams are in the closed position and adjust the front slide rail until the measuring indicator reads 0. - Butt up table extension to the main table. - Check that the extension is level with the main table and secure all 4 bolts.
+- Loosen the 4 bolts under the large table extension and slide the extension to line up with the end of the rear slide rail.
+(Fig1) - Ensure the table extension is in the closed position and adjust the front slide rail until the measuring indicator reads 0. - · Check that the extension is level with the main table and secure all 4 bolts.

 - Turn the machine body upside down and place on a clean, secure surface.
 Ensure the blade adjustment handle is facing you.
-(Fig 2) - Attach the two components labelled 1 using fixings D, E & F from BAG 2.
-(Fig 3) NOTE: The raised end of component 1 should be to the left hand side of the machine. - Fit the two domed end caps labelled K from BAG 4 into the raised end of component 1, and two of the flat end caps labelled J from BAG 4 into the opposite end.
+(Fig 2) - · Attach the two components labelled 1 using fixings D, E & F from BAG 2.
+(Fig 3) - NOTE: The raised end of component 1 should be to the left hand side of the machine. - Fit the two domed end caps labelled K from BAG 4 into the raised end of component 1, and two of the flat end caps labelled J from BAG 4 into the opposite end.

-- · Attach component 2 to component 3 using fixings G & I from BAG 3.
+- Åttach component 2 to component 3 using fixings G & I from BAG 3.
 (Fig 4) Ensure component 2 is inbetween the latch & component 3. - Now attach component 4 to component 3 using fixings A, B & C from BAG 1.
 Ensure that component 4 is the right way round so the latching pin engages with the latch on component 3.
-(Fig 5) - · Do not over tighten.
+(Fig 5) - Do not over tighten.
 Repeat this step on both sides. - Fit two end caps labelled J from BAG 4 into the raised ends of component 3 and check that the pin engages with the latch.
 (Fig 6)

 - Attach component 4 to the machine body, through component 1, using fixings A, B & C from BAG 1.
 Do not over tighten.
-(Fig 7) - NOTE: Ensure that the latching mechanism is on the same side as the blade adjustment handle. - · Repeat this step on both sides.
+(Fig 7) - NOTE: Ensure that the latching mechanism is on the same side as the blade adjustment handle. - Repeat this step on both sides.
 (Fig 8)

-- Slide component 5 into the bottom of component 6 and secure using fixings H & I from BAG 3 (Fig 9) - Fit two end caps labelled J from BAG 4 into the open ends of component 6 ensuring that the slot in the cap allows a bolt to pass through the holes.
+- · Slide component 5 into the bottom of component 6 and secure using fixings H & I from BAG 3 (Fig 9) - Fit two end caps labelled J from BAG 4 into the open ends of component 6 ensuring that the slot in the cap allows a bolt to pass through the holes.